“We have no longer than ten years at most to deal with climate change.

 Green materials, such as bamboo, recycled rubber and cork, have been incorporated throughout the store on the floor, perimeter walls, fixtures, displays, benches and tabletops.
 The store also makes use of wood sourced from FSC (Forest Stewardship Council) certified forests ensuring the wood comes from a renewable source.

 Being energy efficient doesn’t just stop at the use of CFL and CDMT lamps.
 Finding alternative, renewable sources of energy like solar, wind, biogas, hydro is another way.
-The use of standardized HVAC systems with high EER’s could cut one’s energy requirements by quite an amount.
-Using insulation materials wisely as double glazings, green roofing, landscaping on the immediate outsides, using natural construction materials would again reduce heat island effects.

 Using an intelligent Energy Management System, in this scenario, becomes impertinent.